IABTechLab/uid2docs/docs/guides/integration-prebid-server-side.md

 if (!pbjs.getUserIds().uid2) {
   // There is no token that can be used or refreshed.
-  // Configure the UID2 module with a new token}
+  // Configure the UID2 module with a new token
+}

 pbjs.setConfig({
   userSync: {